muhammed-shihebi/chatgpt-youtube-ads-detector/README.md

-# Youtube Promotion Ads Skipper
+# ChatGPT Youtube Ads Detector

 A chrome extension powered by OpenAI GPT that detects what part of a YouTube video contains a promotion ad and allows the user to skip them.